DaveBieleveld/TrackTime365/README.md

    - Verify network connectivity
    - Review API rate limits

+## Database and Reporting

+The application maintains calendar events and their categories in SQL Server, enabling:
+- Time tracking by project and activity
+- Daily, weekly, and monthly time summaries
+- User-based time tracking
+- Flexible reporting through SQL queries

+Tables are automatically created and managed by the application, with support for:
+- Event storage with comprehensive metadata
+- Category management (projects and activities)
+- Many-to-many relationships between events and categories

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.